Advertisement

 Closed

-The HCV program waitlist is currently closed, with preferences typically given to applicants who live or work in Lansing, East Lansing, Haslett, DeWitt, Okemos, Holt, Grand Ledge, Williamston, Charlotte, or Potterville.
+The Project-Based Voucher program waitlist is currently closed.
+Preferences may be given to applicants who live or work in Lansing, East Lansing, Haslett, Dewitt, Okemos, Holt, Grand Ledge, Williamston, Charlotte or Potterville.
+Applications are subject to a random lottery.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.